isabelrem/2023-Software-Development-Assessment/Remaining_issues.md

             transcript = vv_gene_record['transcripts'][0]['reference'] # if the gene record has no transcript, this line can IndexError
 * have actual transcript instead of placeholder.
 * follow pylint suggestions
+* error when choose not to generate bed file